-American Public University System (APUS) is accredited by the Higher Learning Commission (HLC).
+American Public University System (APUS) is accredited by the Higher Learning Commission (HLC) (www.hlcommission.org), an institutional accreditation agency recognized by the U.S. Department of Education (ED).
 APUS is comprised of American Military University (AMU) and American Public University (APU).
-The HLC accredits degree-granting institutions located in a 19-state region, and is recognized by the U.S. Department of Education (ED), and the Council for Higher Education Accreditation (CHEA).
+The HLC accredits degree-granting institutions nationwide and is also recognized by the Council for Higher Education Accreditation (CHEA).

-As an accredited institution, our university is eligible to participate in federal educational entitlement programs such as military tuition assistance, government tuition reimbursement programs, the Department of Veterans Affairs GI Bill, and many corporate education assistance programs.
+As an accredited institution, our universities are eligible to participate in federal educational entitlement programs such as military tuition assistance, government tuition reimbursement programs, the Department of Veterans Affairs GI Bill®, and many corporate education assistance programs.
 In addition, APUS has been granted approval by the Department of Education to participate in Title IV Federal Student Aid Programs.

 Further information on recognition policies and standards may be found on the following websites:

 (800) USA-LEARN (800-872-5327)

 - The Higher Learning Commission (HLC)

 *GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at https://www.benefits.va.gov/gibill.

 Credits and degrees earned through APUS may be recognized for promotion, assignment, and position qualification standards within the military, federal government, and the private sector.
 For students transferring to other colleges, APUS credit is considered transfer-eligible based on its accreditation.
 However, APUS cannot guarantee that its credit will be accepted, as acceptance of credit is always the prerogative of the receiving institution.